FairyDevicesRD/poco/README.md

 https://github.com/pocoproject/poco

 Shared libraries in `/lib` are built for Linux x86_64 architecture.
 If you want to use newer version of Poco, see other branches.
-Applied patches listed in `/patches` (not all patches in listed in the directory for commercial reason.)
+Applied patches are included in `/patches`.
+Not all patches are included in the directory for commercial reasons, but all patches which affects external interface of the library are included.